chrisman/how-to-bootcamp/03_terminal.md

 ## Terminal

-If your editor is your chef's knives, then your terminal is the rest of your kitchen: your counter space where you do all your work, the cabinets where your ingredients are stored, and other appliances that help you prep your ingredients.
+If your editor is your chef's knives, then your terminal is the rest of your kitchen: your counter space where you do all your work, the cabinets where your ingredients are stored, and where you keep other appliances that help you prep your ingredients.

 0. [iterm2](https://www.iterm2.com/features.html) - replacement for Terminal.app